 PRIDD: Patient-Reported Impact of Dermatological Diseases - the world’s first dermatology patient-impact measurement tool (or questionnaire) that will meet the COSMIN Standard A for scientific measures.

-When PRIDD launches in Phase 4 (in late 2021), the data generated from the millions of respondents will contribute to a GRIDD open-source global dataset.
+When PRIDD launches globally, the data generated from the millions of respondents will contribute to a GRIDD open-source global dataset.